goldbergyoni/javascript-testing-best-practices/readme.md

 ## ⚪ ️ 3.8 Have one E2E smoke test that just travells across the site map

-:white_check_mark: **Do:** For production monitoring and development-time sanity check, run a single E2E test that visits all/most of the site pages and ensure no one breaks.
-This type of test brings great return on investement as it's very easy to write and maintain, but it can detect any kind of failure including functional, network and deployment issues.
-Other style of smoke and sanity checking are not as reliable and exahustive - some ops teams just ping the home page (production) or developers who run many integration tests which doesn't discover packaging and browser issues.
-Goes without saying that smoke test doesn't replace functional tests rather just aim to server as a quick smoke detector
+:white_check_mark: **Do:** For production monitoring and development-time sanity check, run a single E2E test that visits all/most of the site pages and ensures no one breaks.
+This type of test brings a great return on investment as it's very easy to write and maintain, but it can detect any kind of failure including functional, network and deployment issues.
+Other styles of smoke and sanity checking are not as reliable and exhaustive - some ops teams just ping the home page (production) or developers who run many integration tests which don't discover packaging and browser issues.
+Goes without saying that the smoke test doesn't replace functional tests rather just aim to serve as a quick smoke detector

 <br/>